Minneapolis DFL

-The Minneapolis Democratic–Farmer–Labor Party (DFL) is the local affiliate of the Minnesota DFL, which is itself the Minnesota state branch of the U.S. Democratic Party.
+The Minneapolis Democratic–Farmer–Labor Party, officially just the Minneapolis DFL, is the local organizing unit of the Minnesota DFL, the Minnesota state branch of the U.S. Democratic Party.
 Minneapolis is a strongly Democratic city, and the DFL has been the dominant political force in its municipal government for decades.
 Local elections in Minneapolis are officially nonpartisan, but candidates can seek the DFL endorsement due to the party's support and organizing infrastructure.

 History

-Minneapolis, a hotbed of Farmer–Labor activism in the 1930s, played a key role in the "fusion" of the state's Democratic and Farmer–Labor parties.
-Hubert H. Humphrey, at the time a Minneapolis politician, is often cited as a founder of the Minnesota DFL.
+Minneapolis, a hotbed of Farmer–Labor activism in the 1930s, played a key role in the "fusion" of the state's Democratic and Farmer–Labor parties into the Minnesota Democratic-Farmer-Labor Party (DFL).
+Hubert H. Humphrey, at the time a Minneapolis politician, is often cited as a founder of the DFL.
 In 1945 Humphrey was elected Mayor of Minneapolis under the new DFL banner.
 Internal factional battles plagued the early DFL; at the 1948 party caucuses and convention, Humphrey and anti-Communist liberals from Minneapolis faced off against a left-wing Farmer–Labor faction, a struggle Humphrey's wing ultimately won as the party unified against far-left influence.

 The following decades saw the DFL become the overwhelmingly dominant party in Minneapolis.
 Since in the 1950s, virtually all Minneapolis mayors and city council members have been affiliated with the DFL.
 The city has not elected a Republican mayor since 1975, and DFL-endorsed or DFL-aligned candidates have routinely won local offices.